Nursing Licenses

 • If no parole was granted, a period of 10 years has elapsed after final discharge or release from any term of imprisonment without any subsequent conviction

-c) The following criminal history records shall not be considered in connection with application:
+c) The following criminal history records shall not be considered in connection with the application:

 LPN Scope of Practice